arkarsg/digitalgarden/content/Notes/CS3241/Notes/Geometry.md

 >[!caution]
 >A coordinate system is insufficient to represent points.
+>
+>A coordinate system alone is insufficient to represent points because points in space not only have spatial coordinates but also possess a notion of position or location.
+A coordinate system provides a framework for specifying the spatial coordinates of points, but it does not capture their individual positions or relationships to other points.
+>
+>To fully represent a point in space, you need both the coordinates within a coordinate system and a reference or origin point.
+This combination is known as a frame or frame of reference.
+A frame includes the coordinate system and an additional reference point that provides the position or location of the point within that coordinate system.
+>
+>By incorporating a reference point, a frame allows for a more complete representation of points in space, considering both their spatial coordinates and their positions relative to the frame's origin.
+This information is essential for accurately describing and manipulating points in geometric calculations and transformations.

 If we work in an *affine space*, we can add ==the origin==, to the basis vectors to form a frame.
 Therefore, a ==frame== has a *coordinate system* and a *point*.